-Quillions: cross-guards of a sword.
+: cross-guards of a sword.

-Siloflex: A brand-name polyethylene tubing made from PE3408 resin and conforming to ASTM D2239 standards.
+: A brand-name polyethylene tubing has been made from PE 3408 and PE 3608, but is now PE 4710 resin and conforming to ASTM D2239 standards.
 The material is approved for various uses throughout the rules in pressure ratings ranging from 75 PSI to 200 PSI.
 Please check the standards in the appropriate area of the rules for what is allowed.